spiffcode/ghedit/README.md

 # Run once if first time or if vscode has been updated & compiled
 npm run clean

-# Perform a regular build of ghcode
+# Perform a regular build of ghcode.
+This prodoces loose js files
 npm run build

+# Or, make an optimized build.
+This produces a packed but not minimized build
+npm run build-opt

+# Or, make a minimized build.
+This produces a packed and minimized build
+npm run build-min

+# Push to gh-pages.
+This makes a minimized build, then pushes that build
-# Push to gh-pages
+# to your gh-pages branch.
+npm run push-min

+# If you wish, you can push the loose file build (much slower to load).
+# This does not perform a build, it just pushes the contents of out-build.
 npm run push

 ```
 #### RUNNING

-Start a web server in the ghcode directory.
+Start a web server in the ghcode directory at port 8000.
+Use http-server, the node
+app.

 #### TO DO

 M1: MS Preview
-* DP: Minimizing out-build

 M2: Public Release

-* sync up with latest vscode
+M3: Release followup
+* Move GHCode changes onto a vscode fork
 * JSON Schema intellisense
 * better Typescript intellisense (https://github.com/alexandrudima/monaco-typescript)
 * review TODO comments, use new convention for VSCode we want to keep for reference but is not considered a TODO

-M3: Release followup
 * DM: clean up stuff
 * implement Info menu (Show Quick Start ("N key tips about this environment": choose a repo, creating files, saving, ...),
   Show All Commands, GitHub repo, About, documentation, release notes, join us on twitter, request features, report issues)